Mech people

 The Mech (spelled Meche in Nepal; pronounced /mes/ or /meʃ/) is an ethnic group belonging to the Bodo-Kachari group of peoples.
 It is one of the scheduled tribes of India, listed in the states of West Bengal and Assam, India.
 They also inhabit Nagaland in India as well as Nepal.

 Language

-Meche or Mech language is spoken in Jhapa district of Nepal and it belongs to Boro-Garo subgroup of Tibeto-Burman family.
-Though sometimes considered as similar to the Boro language (India), the language, as spoken in Nepal and northern West Bengal, is significantly different.
+Meche or Mech language is western Boro dialect spoken in Jhapa district of Nepal and it belongs to Boro-Garo subgroup of Tibeto-Burman family.
+Though it's often considered similar to the eastern Boro dialects, the language, as spoken in Nepal and northern West Bengal, differs in significant ways.

 Etymology

 It has been suggested that mech is probably a corruption of the Sanskrit word mlechchha.
 Nevertheless, Stuart N. Wolfenden observed that some people do self-designate as Mech, So, he reconstructed Mech from Tibeto-Burman root "mi" means "man".
 Other authors have speculated that Meche is derived from the Mechi River because the Bodo-Kachari peoples in Nepal had settled around it; Mecha a region of the Bod country; and descendants of Mechel a legendary figure of Nepal.